Scripts

 |---|---|---|---|

-tt_setup | User adds the package to a project (Configure… button on the package card) | JSON env vars on stdout → persisted as project overrides | Interactive setup wizard, project-side configuration |
+tt_setup | Automatically, when the project editor sees an unfilled required variable this package declares; and on demand from the Configure… button on the package card | JSON env vars on stdout → persisted as project overrides | Interactive setup wizard, project-side configuration |

 tt_install | First prepare_project after the package is added to the project (per-project state, not per-CAS-version).
 Does not re-fire on a re-enable. | Side-effect only — stdout discarded | Install third-party dependencies (heavy, one-time) |